 Endometriosis.
 Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/endometriosis/symptoms-causes/syc-20354656

 Uterine fibroids are noncancerous growths of the uterus that often appear during childbearing years.
-They may be caused by genetic changes in normal uterine muscle cell and an increase in estrogen and/or progesterone production among other growth factors.
+They may be caused by genetic changes in normal uterine muscle cells and an increase in estrogen and/or progesterone production, among other growth factors.
+Additionally, individuals with uterine fibroids may experience complications related to abdominal adhesions, which can occur when scar tissue forms between abdominal organs, potentially causing pain, discomfort, or other complications.

 Symptoms include heavy menstrual bleeding, menstrual periods lasting more than a week, pelvic pressure of pain, frequent urination, difficulty emptying the bladder, constipation, backache or leg pains.